-The Dark Energy Survey started in 2013 and is the foremost photometric galaxy survey in this decade, having just finished imaging 5000 sq. deg. (an octant of the sky) in five optical and near-infrared bands (grizY) to unprecedented depths (iAB ~ 24), and measuring the position on the sky, distance and shape of almost 300 million galaxies up to a redshift z ~ 1.4.
-Starting in early 2020, the Dark Energy Spectroscopic Instrument (DESI) will collect spectra for over 30 million galaxies and quasars covering the whole redshift range 0.2 < z < 3.5, and will become the foremost spectroscopic galaxy survey in the next decade.
+The Dark Energy Survey started in 2013 and is the foremost photometric galaxy survey in this decade, having, in 2019, finished imaging 5000 sq. deg. (an octant of the sky) in five optical and near-infrared bands (grizY) to unprecedented depths (iAB ~ 24), and measuring the position on the sky, distance and shape of almost 300 million galaxies up to a redshift z ~ 1.4.
+Starting in summer 2020, the Dark Energy Spectroscopic Instrument (DESI) will collect spectra for over 30 million galaxies and quasars covering the whole redshift range 0.2 < z < 3.5, and will become the foremost spectroscopic galaxy survey in the new decade.
 IFAE is a founding member of both collaborations.
-In DES, IFAE designed and produced a large fraction of the readout electronics of the DES camera, while in DESI, IFAE has designed and produced the 10 (+2 spares) GFA cameras necessary for the guiding, focusing and alignment of the 5000 fibers in the DESI focal plane.
+In DES, IFAE designed and produced a large fraction of the readout electronics of the DES camera, while in DESI, IFAE designed and produced the 10 (+2 spares) GFA cameras necessary for the guiding, focusing and alignment of the 5000 fibers in the DESI focal plane.
 Both surveys have as their main goal to unveil the nature of the mysterious dark-energy component of the universe that powers its current accelerated expansion.